deipakkmaidasaniie/Smart-Logistics-and-Courier-Services/README.md

 In phpmyadmin, import the sql file of the project.

-Open index.php on your localhost which is the main home for this project.
+Open index.php on your localhost which is the main home file for this project.